crazydudee/Calculator/README.md

 # Calculator
-Just a handy calculator web app made using HTML, CSS and JS
+Just a handy calculator web app made using HTML, CSS and JS.